Baldwin v Brighton and Hove City Council

 Baldwin v Brighton and Hove City Council [2007] IRLR 232 is a UK labour law case, concerning gender discrimination and the implied term of mutual trust and confidence.

 Facts

-Andy Baldwin underwent gender reassignment while working in a temporary post as Lesbian Gay and Bisexual Community Safety Development Officer with Brighton and Hove City Council.
+Andy Baldwin underwent gender reassignment while working in a temporary post as a Lesbian Gay and Bisexual Community Safety Development Officer with Brighton and Hove City Council.
 He changed his name after December 2002 to Andy.
 Also in December, the temporary post ended because funding ran out, but the appointment was extended to January 2003 to let him apply for a new post.
 On 24 January he resigned, and claimed for sex discrimination under s 2A SDA 1975 because he alleged that a Reverend David Miller, who had been appointed as a member of the panel interviewing for alternative posts, was transphobic.
 Mr Andy Baldwin also claimed for constructive unfair dismissal because in permitting a discriminatory work environment with an unfair selection procedure the employer breached the implied term of mutual trust and confidence.